RegisSeki/ikoi-api/README.md

 To solve this rules the trick is at starts_at, ands_at and premium offers values

-1. To enable an offer the starts_at should be greater than the time at server at the moment of the request and the ends_at should be less; The administrator have to control enabled and disabled offers by this 2 rules.
+1. To enable an offer the starts_at should be less than the time at the server at the moment of the request and the ends_at should be greater; The administrator have to control enabled and disabled offers by this 2 rules.
 To do that just update the offer with the proper date and time at starts_at and ends_at.
-2. If have no ends_at and the starts_at is greater than the server request time, this offer will always appear.
+2. If it have no ends_at and the starts_at is less than the server request time, this offer will always appear.
 3. When the premium value is true, the offer will always appear on the top.

 ### Installation